BrandonLysholm/retroDAP/README.md

 This project is a fork of https://github.com/dupontgu/retro-ipod-spotify-client and is currently not ready for deployment yet

 # Hardware
+See docs for more detailed list/links

-Raspberry Pi 3A+
+- Raspberry Pi 3A+ (for development, will switch to Zero 2W)
-Waveshare 2" screen communicating via FBCP
+- Waveshare 2" screen communicating via FBCP
-Adafruit #5001 Directional Navigation and Scroll Wheel Rotary Encoder Nuforce USB DAC/amp
+- Adafruit #5001 Directional Navigation and Scroll Wheel Rotary Encoder
-Waveshare BAttery HAT that takes in a 14500 battery
+- Nuforce USB DAC/amp
+- 18650 battery

 # Operating System
 RaspberryOS Lite Bullseye 64 bit